learning-image-synthesis/sp23/_assignments/hw5.md

 These are some examples.
 Here is the input:
 {% include image.html url="/static_files/assignments/hw5/sketch-cat-512.png" %}
-The an example output looks like this:
+An example output looks like this:
 {% include image.html url="/static_files/assignments/hw5/grid-0002.png" %}